-In the past decade, several studies of the magmatic history of a number of Lesser Antilles volcanoes have been carried out based on tephra deposits retrieved from piston coring of marine sediment during the 2002 Caraval cruise (Duchoiselle, 2003; Vennat, 2004; Le Friant et al., 2008; Machault, 2008).
-Correlations have been found between tephra sampled in a piston core off one island and pyroclastic deposits from volcanoes on different islands.
-In the case of the Montagne Pelée Volcano on Martinique, piston cores (7 m in length) extended the eruptive record for >25,000 y.
-In addition, 25 eruptive events have been identified within marine deposits between 5,000 and 15,000 y compared to only 10 magmatic events previously recognized onshore for the Montagne Pelée Volcano.
+Over the past decade several studies of the magmatic history of a number of Lesser Antilles volcanoes have been carried out based on tephra deposits retrieved from piston coring of marine sediment during the 2002 Caraval cruise (Boudon et al., 2004, 2008; Duchoiselle, 2003; Vennat, 2004; Le Friant et al., 2008; Machault, 2008).
+Correlations have been found between tephra sampled in a piston core off one island and volcanic deposits from volcanoes on different islands.
+In the case of the Montagne Pelée Volcano on Martinique, piston cores (7 m in length) extended the eruptive record to >25 ka.
+In addition, 25 eruptive events have been identified within marine deposits between 5 and 15 ka compared to only 10 magmatic events previously recognized onshore for the Montagne Pelée Volcano.
 For the Soufrière Hills Volcano (Montserrat), the record has been extended to ~250 ka in a 5.8 m piston core in an area of low sedimentation rate.
-The marine core also recorded several Plinian explosive eruptions that were not identified on land (Le Friant et al., 2008).
-Each volcanic island has a distinctive mineral-ogy and geochemistry (Sigurdsson et al., 1980; Lindsay et al., 2005a) owing to changes in magma types along the arc.
+The marine core also recorded several explosive Plinian eruptions that were not identified on land (Le Friant et al., 2008).
+Each volcanic island has a distinctive mineralogy and geochemistry (Sigurdsson et al., 1980; Lindsay et al., 2005a) owing to changes in magma types along the arc.
 Distinguishing the sources for tephra layers in cores is therefore straightforward.